solomonvero/MySimpleSampleAutomationProjectOrangeHRM/README.md

 # MySimpleSampleAutomationProjectOrangeHRM
-Automating OrangeHRM for fun using POM
+Automating OrangeHRM for fun using POM,,,work in progress whenever idle.